anotherhadi/nixy/docs/src/header.md

 [//]: # (Title: Nixy)
-[//]: # (Description: Nixy is a NixOS configuration with home-manager, secrets and custom theming all in one place.
+[//]: # (Description: Nixy is a Hyprland NixOS configuration with home-manager, secrets and custom theming all in one place.
 It's a simple way to manage your system configuration and dotfiles.)
 [//]: # (Author: Hadi)
 [//]: # (Date: {date})